Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/features-and-requirements.md

 ---

 ## Session Activity Logging

+This feature creates an auditable history of collaboration sessions by capturing file modifications, participant actions, and session metadata.
+The logging system supports retrospective analysis and project documentation by maintaining searchable records of team development activities over time.

 ### Functional Requirements
 - The system must track and store file changes during collaboration sessions